openownership/register-ingester-psc/README.md

 - ingest via snapshots by using the helper script
 - ingest via snapshots by running the commands step-by-step
-- ingest via streams by running the commands step-by-step (not fully functional)
+- ingest via a stream by running the commands step-by-step (not fully functional)

 ### Snapshots using the helper script